 Carsen had gone from feeling helpless to tackling some serious financial hurdles.
 Within the first six months of using YNAB, he was able to get one paycheck ahead.
-Then, a year later, he landed a better-paying job.
+Then, a year later, he landed a job with more take home pay.
 Now, he’s happy to report that:

 Carsen said, “Once I realized I actually had cash that wasn’t needed for day-to-day expenses, and I stopped stressing about the unexpected (I just budgeted for it!), I got myself a financial advisor.
 We straightened out my 401(k), which bumped up my ROI to around 6.0 percent.
-I also started paying extra toward my student loans.
-Before, I hadn’t even looked at getting ahead on student loans, or saving for retirement, because I just didn’t see where I had any extra money.”
+I also started paying extra toward my student loans and paying off debt.
+Before, I hadn’t even looked at getting ahead on student loans, or retirement planning, because I just didn’t see where I had any extra money.”

 What a difference a couple of years can make!

 “ I officially got one paycheck ahead after using YNAB for about six months.
 After that, everything changed.”